linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Note On LBO Capital Structure Module Note.md

 - junior debt.
 Senior secured debt holds the first claim in case of a liquidation of the company,  before junior debt.

-As shown in **Exhibit** 2,  senior debt-to-EBITDA levels range between 2.4x–5.6x and junior debt-toEBITDA levels are between 0.2x–2.1x for large and middle-market LBOs over time.c Within each of these debt layers there are notable sub-categories that are discussed below.
+As shown in **Exhibit** 2,  senior debt-to-EBITDA levels range between 2.4x–5.6x and junior debt-toEBITDA levels are between 0.2x–2.1x for large and middle-market [[Note on LBO Capital Structure Module Note|Note On LBO Capital Structure|LBOs]] over time.c Within each of these debt layers there are notable sub-categories that are discussed below.

 ## 1. Asset-Backed Loans